trufflesuite/trufflesuite.com/src/docs/truffle/how-to/preserve-files-and-content-to-storage-platforms.md

 ---
-title: Preserving Files and Content to Storage Platforms
+title: Preserve files and content to storage platforms
 layout: docs.hbs
 ---
-# Preserving Files and Content to Storage Platforms
+# Preserve files and content to storage platforms

 ## Preserving to IPFS, Filecoin or Textile Buckets